 Sangha Founder

-Operations
+Program Operations

-Donna Knepple is a Teacher’s Aide and Vocational Job Coach for Rockville Centre UFSD and a Community Habitation staff member through NYS, in both capacities working with young people on the Autism Spectrum and those with other disabilities.
+Donna Knepple works as a Legal Assistant and a Community Habitation staff member through NYS.
+She has served as a Teacher’s Aide and Vocational Job Coach for Rockville Centre UFSD.
+In these capacities, she working with young people on the Autism Spectrum and those with other disabilities.
 She comes to Sangha Education Center with an array of experience related to education and advocacy, understanding the different abilities and needs of all individuals and strives to raise awareness related to the educational void impacting our youth.
 Her administrative expertise have lent themselves to working with us in various functions over the years including outreach at conferences and transition fairs as well as assisting with programs and special event coordination.
-Currently, Donna handles office management for Sangha Education Center, working with our executive director, volunteer staff, mentors and interns related to program operations.
+Donna assists with office management for Sangha Education Center and served as interim board treasurer from 2022-2023 handling general financial operations tasks.
+She now serves on our community outreach committee.

-Education Services
+Education

 Guidance Services

 Dr. Lisa LoPinto is a NYS Licensed Psychologist with a Ph.D. in combined Clinical and School Psychology which she earned from Hofstra University.
-Dr. LoPinto has over 20 years of experience working with children and adolescents and maintains a private practice in Suffolk County for young people with Attention Deficit/Hyperactivity Disorder (ADHD) and behavioral difficulties.
+Dr. LoPinto has over 25 years of experience working with children and adolescents and maintains a private practice in Suffolk County for young people with Attention Deficit/Hyperactivity Disorder (ADHD) and behavioral difficulties.
 She is a Certified Provider and Consultant/Trainer for the Collaborative & Proactive Solutions (CPS) approach developed by Dr. Ross Greene, for understanding and helping children with social, emotional, and behavioral challenges.
-Dr. LoPinto uses CPS as a primary approach in her practice and trains parents, individual professionals, and school districts on implementing the CPS model.
+Dr. LoPinto uses CPS as a primary approach in her practice and trains parents, individual professionals, and school districts on how to implement the CPS model.
 She also provides specific skills training and cognitive-behavioral therapy to her patients as needed.
 Dr. LoPinto assists in facilitating our Community Support Group at Sangha Education Center in order to introduce and guide parents and professionals in the use of CPS as a community service.

-Media & Development
+IT, Media & Development

 April Zubko is the owner of Zubko Media, where she helps non-profits just like Sangha Education Center communicate their vital message and complete their mission though education-based content, dynamic web designs, email marketing, social media and non-profit donation and event campaigns.
 In her spare time, she shares her adventure travels with her husband on her YouTube channel Magellan & Greyhound, and gives gardening tutorials and tips on her YouTube channel ReSprout.